bluwy/publint/.changeset/witty-coins-help.md

 A new `pack` option is added to the node API to allow configuring this.
 It defaults to `'auto'` and will automatically detect your project's package manager using [`package-manager-detector`](https://github.com/antfu-collective/package-manager-detector).
 See its JSDoc for more information of the option.

 This change is made as package managers have different behaviors for packing files, so running their `pack` command directly allows for more accurate linting.
 However, as a result of executing these commands in a child process, it may take 200-500ms longer to lint depending on the package manager used and the project size.
-For more information, see [this comment](https://github.com/bluwy/publint/issues/11#issuecomment-2176160022).
+The new handling also does not support yarn 1.
+See [this comment](https://github.com/bluwy/publint/issues/11#issuecomment-2176160022) for more information.

+If you use yarn 1, you should upgrade to the latest yarn version or a different package manager.
+Otherwise, no other changes are required for this new behavior.